cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-Specifically: The term "byte" is used in its now customary sense as a synonym for "octet"; "byte strings" are CBOR data items carrying a sequence of zero or more (binary) bytes, while "text strings" are CBOR data items carrying a sequence of zero or more Unicode code points, encoded in UTF-8
+Specifically: The term "byte" is used in its now customary sense as a synonym for "octet"; "byte strings" are CBOR data items carrying a sequence of zero or more (binary) bytes, while "text strings" are CBOR data items carrying a sequence of zero or more Unicode code points (more precisely: Unicode scalar values), encoded in UTF-8 {{-utf8}}.
-{{-utf8}}.

 Where bit arithmetic is explained, this document uses the notation familiar from the programming language C (including C++14's 0bnnn